-In March 2010, a marriage of the two extremes caused tragedy in the mountainous area near Almaty.
-Heavy snowfall followed by warm weather caused water banks at Kyzyl Agash and Zharbulak water reservoirs to explode.
+In March 2010, the two weather extremes caused tragedy in the mountains near Almaty.
+Heavy snowfall followed by warm temperatures caused water banks at Kyzyl Agash and Zharbulak water reservoirs to explode.

-Major floods ensued, killing 35 people and forcing the evacuation of thousands more.
+Major floods followed, killing 35 people and forcing the evacuation of thousands more.

-Kazakhstan also has the occasional earthquake.
-They're most likely to strike in the southeast region, which is quite mountainous, in areas like Almaty.
+Kazakhstan is located in a seismically active region, and although they are rare, earthquakes can happen.
+They're most likely to strike in the southeast region, which is quite mountainous, and can affect Almaty.